Electronic music: USSR

 In 1929, Nikolai Obukhov invented the "sounding cross" (la croix sonore), comparable to the principle of the theremin.
 In the 1930s, Nikolai Ananyev invented "sonar", and engineer Alexander Gurov — neoviolena, I. Ilsarov — ilston., A. Rimsky-Korsakov and A. Ivanov — emiriton.
 Composer and inventor Arseny Avraamov was engaged in scientific work on sound synthesis and conducted a number of experiments that would later form the basis of Soviet electro-musical instruments.

 In 1956 Vyacheslav Mescherin created the Ensemble of electro-musical instruments, which used theremins, electric harps, electric organs, the first synthesizer in the USSR "Ekvodin", and also created the first Soviet reverb machine.
 The style in which Meshcherin's ensemble played is known as "Space age pop".
 In 1957, engineer Igor Simonov assembled a working model of a noise recorder (electroeoliphone), with the help of which it was possible to extract various timbres and consonances of a noise nature.
 In 1958, Evgeny Murzin designed ANS synthesizer, one of the world's first polyphonic musical synthesizers.

 Founded by Murzin in 1966, the Moscow Experimental Electronic Music Studio became the base for a new generation of experimenters – Eduard Artemyev, Alexander Nemtin, Sándor Kallós, Sofia Gubaidulina, Alfred Schnittke, and Vladimir Martynov.
 By the end of the 1960s, musical groups playing light electronic music appeared in the USSR.
 At the state level, this music began to be used to attract foreign tourists to the country and for broadcasting to foreign countries.
 In the mid-1970s, composer Alexander Zatsepin designed an "orchestrolla" – a modification of the mellotron.

-The Baltic Soviet Republics also had their own pioneers: in Estonian SSR — Sven Grunberg, in Lithuanian SSR — Gedrus Kupriavicius, in Latvian SSR — Opus and Zodiac.
+The Baltic Soviet Republics also had their own pioneers: in Estonian SSR — Sven Grunberg, in Lithuanian SSR — Giedrius Kuprevičius, in Latvian SSR — Opus and Zodiac.